 - Soft sponge

 Fill your blender pitcher about halfway with hot water.
 Hot water is preferred because it ensures a proper clean.
 Avoid filling more than half to prevent spills.

 Add 2 – 3 drops of dish soap and 1/3 cup of vinegar.

 Put the blender pitcher back on the base and fasten the lid onto the blender.
 Turn it on for a 10 -30 seconds.
 The soapy water swishing around the blender will help remove any food remnants.

 Pour out the soapy water and thoroughly rinse with more hot water.

 Tips on keeping your blender clean

-- Clean the blender immediately after use to prevent drying of the food remnants which makes it harder to clean.
+- Clean the blender immediately after use to prevent drying of the food remnants, making it harder to clean.

-- If there’s anything still stuck, you will have to clean with a soft sponge and rinse.
-Don’t use a metal scrubber/steel wool as it will scratch the pitcher.
+- If anything is still stuck, you must clean it with a soft sponge and rinse.
+Don’t use a metal scrubber/steel wool, as it will scratch the pitcher.

-- With the effectiveness and ease of this cleaning method, it doesn’t replace occasional deep-cleaning of your blender.
-It’s recommended to deep clean your blender at least once a week to keep mold and bacteria at bay.
+- With the effectiveness and ease of this cleaning method, it doesn’t replace the occasional deep cleaning of your blender.
+It’s recommended to clean your blender deep at least once a week to keep mould and bacteria at bay.
 Simply clean the jar, gasket seal and blade with soap and hot water.
 Let them air fry before putting the parts back together.
 Clean the electric base by wiping it down with a damp towel.